 This is your chance to get When Butches Cry for 25% off!

 Sapphire Books Publishing is offering a staggering 25% off on

 their current releases!

 Go now and use promo code VDAY at checkout before the magic disappears at the stroke of midnight, Valentine’s Day!

-Words and Works of Award Winning Author Genta Sebastian
+Website of Award Winning Author Genta Sebastian